Surviving the jungle lifestyle in Belize requires long-term discipline. Excitement gets you here. Discipline determines whether you stay.

 The more disciplined you are, the more you get done.
 One of the rewards of accomplishing more is the ability to accomplish even more — it creates momentum, and momentum drives results.

 The goal isn’t necessarily to do more tasks; it’s about gaining the freedom to do the things that you truly want.
 But living in the jungle comes with endless hard work that never seems to end.
-Fortunately, for me, I want to experience as much of the outdoors and jungle as possible.
-Productivity allows that for me, it’s a win-win result.
+Fortunately for me, I want to experience as much of the outdoors and jungle as possible.
+Productivity allows that for me; it’s a win-win result.

 Another blog post I wrote – Unlocking Success: The Power of Persistence and Grit

 Due to the extremes in heat, humidity, and rain, you will notice nearly all of your possessions will deteriorate, break down, rot, and rust at an accelerated rate.
-On top of that, acquiring these items – whether purchasing, building, or delivering them – requires a much greater investment of time and money in Belize than back home.
+On top of that, acquiring these items – whether purchasing, building, or transporting them – requires a much greater investment of time and money in Belize than back home.

 I have to wash and clean every part of my house on a very regular basis, on the outside, including my zinc roof, eavestroughs, and exterior walls.
-On the inside that includes interior walls, ceilings, and even underneath my house – almost four times a year.
+On the inside, that includes interior walls, ceilings, and even underneath my house – almost four times a year.
 In contrast, there were areas in my Canadian home that I never had to clean in my life.

-blue morph butterfly Swallowtail butterfly
+blue morph butterfly in the Belize jungle Swallowtail butterfly in the jungle

 The jungle can be a beautiful place – it is totally worth the challenges